theotchlx/A-SABR/examples/dijkstra_accuracy/README.md

 ### Scenarios

 The implementation of Dijkstra over a time-varying graph shall be the core focus for the desired accuracy/computational speed tradeoffs.
-We test with three Dijkstra implementations: `NodeGraph`, `ContactGraph`, and `Mpt`.
+We test with three Dijkstra implementations: `NodeParenting`, `ContactParenting`, and `HybridParenting`.

 This example covers the accuracy edge cases over the two following scenarios: